avaframe/FlowPy/readme.md

 All  GIS raster files must be in the .asc or .tif format.

 All rasters need the same resolution (normal sizes are 5x5 or 10x10 meters).

-All Layers need the same spatial extend, with no data values > 0 (standard no data values = -9999).
+All Layers need the same spatial extend, with no data values < 0 (standard no data values = -9999).

-### Input Files:

-- DEM:
-	- The DEM Raster file needs a no data value lower then zero. standard = -9999

-- Release Zones:
-	- The release layer needs values higher then zero for the release pixels.
-NoData < 0, or -9999
-### Optional Input Files:

-- Infrastructure:
-	- The infrastructure layer needs values higher then zero for infrastructure.
-Different values can be used for different infrastructures classes and will be saved in the backtracking.
-	- The backtracking layer has the information of the infrastructure that was hit.
-Higher values win over lower ones.
+The locations identified as release areas need values > 0.
+(See release.tif in examples)

 ## Output

 All outputs are in the .tiff raster format in the same resolution and extent as the input GIS layers.